50 smart tips for travelling on a budget

 #28 Don’t spend all your money getting to your destination – book a cheap flight

 Have a look at airlines like Ryanair and EasyJet when booking.
 Be careful though, whilst at first glance these airlines look really cheap, there are extra bits (like luggage) they might try and charge you for.
+You can use a flight comparison site like Skyscanner to compare cheap flights.
 Look here for more tips on getting a cheap flight.

 #29 Book a return journey then don’t come back